 2 teaspoons granulated sugar

-1 pomegranate for seeds, to garnish
+Seeds of 1 pomegranate, for garnish

 To a saucepan add the cream, orange juice and rind over medium heat.
 Add the sugar and bring to a simmer.
 Add the vanilla and stir.